Calder\'on-type inequalities for affine frames: Preliminaries

 Since $\wh{G}$ is locally compact and second countable it is metrizable, its metric can be chosen to be invariant under the group action, and it is complete\footnote{Actually it is proper: closed balls are compact.} (see \cite[Theorem (8.3)]{HewittRossI}, \cite{Struble}).
-Let us denote with $\dg : \wh{G} \times \wh{G} \to \R^+$ such a metric and with
+Let us denote with $\dg : \wh{G} \times \wh{G} \to \R^+$ one of these metrics and with

 a $\dg$-metric ball in $\wh{G}$ of radius $r > 0$ and center $\xi_0$.
 Note that, denoting by $\id$ the identity element of $\wh{G}$, by the invariance of the metric we have

 In the next sections we will need a counting estimate for the number of the $\Gamma^\perp$ lattice points that lie inside metric balls deformed by an automorphism $\dalpha \in \textnormal{Aut}(\wh{G})$.
 We will deduce it in some relevant settings from a basic counting lemma that we now present.
 In order to obtain it, let us introduce the following notation: given $r > 0$, denote by